This 30 second Hack will infinitely improve your Sandwiches

 1/2 tsp salt

-3 tbsp softened butter
+3 tbsp softened butter of choice

 Combine water, yeast, milk and sugar.
 Let sit for 5 minutes.
 In the kitchenaid mixer put 4 cups of einkorn flour and salt.
 Cut in the butter.
 Add the beaten egg to the yeast mixture then pour it in the flour mixture.
 Start the mixer on a slow speed, using the dough hook, gradually increasing the speed until all of the flour and water are combined.
 Check consistency.
 I found that mine was sticky so I added 1/2 cup more flour and beat it again.
 Put the dough in a large bowl with a plastic bag over top in a warm place and let rise for 1 hour.